 By disabling user withdrawals, Iron Bank has taken users’ funds.
-The bad debt is a separate matter from users’ funds held in trust by Iron Bank, as these funds are not Alpha’s.
+The bad debt from exploited funds is a separate matter from users’ funds held in trust by Iron Bank, as these funds are not Alpha’s.
 Seizing users’ funds is not the solution and should not be a solution to any problem because it is as if a custodian seizes money held in its trust.
-Iron Bank, to our shock, has revealed itself to have centralized control over the network, and therefore it is acting similarly to a centralized lending platform.
+Iron Bank, to Alpha Homora's shock, has revealed itself to have centralized control over the network, and therefore it is acting similarly to a centralized lending platform.

-While we are legally advised to take this negotiation directly with Iron Bank, we choose to put forth a solution for the bad debt publicly in hope that Iron Bank will release customers’ funds immediately.
+While Alpha Homora is legally advised to take this negotiation directly with Iron Bank, we choose to put forth a solution for the bad debt publicly in hope that Iron Bank will release customers’ funds immediately.
 By doing so, we are at risk on other fronts, but we have chosen accept those risks to help users recoup their deposits as soon as possible.

 Even though this bad debt is a debt between the two protocols because of the protocol-to-protocol mechanism, the bad debt has involved users the moment Iron Bank misappropriated user funds.
-Thus, we, as a protocol that integrates with Iron Bank, have no choice but to resolve the problem with users directly because Iron Bank has not shown willingness to resolve the issue together as we had agreed on since the start.
+Thus, Alpha Homora, as a protocol that integrates with Iron Bank, has no choice but to resolve the problem with users directly because Iron Bank has not shown willingness to resolve the issue together as we had agreed on since the start.

-We are proposing the below solutions, which work together as a package, to Iron Bank.
-However, this is only the proposed solution, and we hope to discuss with Iron Bank to come to final solution.
+Alpha Homora is proposing the below solutions, which work together as a package, to Iron Bank so that Iron Bank can return users' deposits.
+However, this is only the proposed solution, and hope to discuss with Iron Bank to come to final solution.

 - Iron Bank returns customer’s funds that are not on Ethereum.